Joseph Lubega: Professional career

 Joseph Lubega has also won the World Boxing Council International light heavyweight title.

-Lubega knocked out Kurt Sinette in the fourth round in Trinidad and Tobago’s city of Port of Spain to win the previously vacant title.
+Lubega knocked out Kurt Sinette in the fourth round in Trinidad and Tobago's city of Port of Spain to win the previously vacant title.

 Not even the spirited home support for the Caribbean fighter could stop the Ugandan who stretched his record to 13(6kos)- 6-1.

-With this title, Lubega has chances of being rated among WBC’s top 15.